bartonski/juggling_detector/Readme.md

       --detector_history DETECTOR HISTORY
                             Number of frames available for the object detector to look backward during object detection.
+      --tracking_threshold TRACKING THRESHOLD
-      --detector_threshold DETECTOR THRESHOLD
+                            Distance in pixels for objects to be tracked from frame to frame --detector_threshold DETECTOR THRESHOLD
                             Adjust the sensitivity of the object detector --write_throw_mask    Write throw trails mask to png file.